 Where is brominated vegetable oil banned?

-BVO is banned as a food additive in Japan, India and the European Union.
-Although FDA USA has originally categorized BVO as “generally safe”, the agency later reversed that decision.
+BVO is banned as a food additive in Japan, India, and the European Union.
+Although FDA USA originally categorized BVO as “generally safe”, the agency later reversed that decision.
 Currently, on an interim basis pending more research, the FDA allows BVO to be used as a food additive.

 7. Yellow 5 Food Coloring (Tartrazine) in Mtn Dew

 Yellow 5 is also known as Tartrazine or E102.
 It is a synthetic lemon yellow dye, manufactured from coal tar, and commonly used as a food coloring.
 Yuck!